DaCHack/Futro-S740-Homeserver/README.md

 If Kodi is run as an unpriviledged user (recommended!) make sure to add the user to the group `input` (`usermod -a -G input administrator`) and reboot the VM to be able to use mouse and keyboard!

 Note/Challenges:
-- Running in parallel to UxPlay caused kernel panics on my Raspberry Pi where I tried this setup before.
-To be checked how this can be overcome.
-Testing on both apps on a single VM seemed to cause Kodi to overlay the UxPlay image (at least it was not visible but Kodi kept in the foreground).
-Kodi does not react to mouse or keyboard input.
-Activating the webserver in guisettings.xml to be able to steer Kodi via mobile app is always reset at start
+- Running in parallel to UxPlay on a single VM seemed to cause Kodi to overlay the UxPlay image (at least it was not visible but Kodi kept in the foreground independently of the sink used for UxPlay)
+- Activating the webserver in guisettings.xml to be able to steer Kodi via mobile app is always reset at start
 - How to run Kodi?
 Docker container (no working container known which directly accesses the framebuffer without the need for a GUI environment) vs. native in a VM together with UxPlay?